Nova (Greece): Satellite Technical information

 Nova broadcasts in standard definition using the DVB-S MPEG-2 format and (since September 2010) in high definition using the DVB-S MPEG-4 format through Hot Bird 8 satellite at 13°E. The service is encrypted with Irdeto conditional access system.
 Until recently the subscribers had the option of buying a specific set-top box, or using any DVB-S Irdeto enabled set-top box, but since September 2009 new subscribers are only allowed to use the company's own set-top box.
 This change of policy has raised some significant controversy.
 Nova has also introduced a digital video service, accessible only through a (different) specific set-top box.
 This service requires an extra subscription fee but also provides the subscriber with the option to watch two different channels on two different TV sets in the same household.

 Digital satellite receivers

 Nova Satellite Package includes digital satellite receivers manufactured by Pace.
 The current models are NovaBox HD 831 and NovaBox HD PVR 865.
 Older models were Panasat 1110, Panasat 910, as well as the older Panasat 720i, Panasat 700 and Panasat 642, manufactured by Panasat.

 Nova channels

-Nova operates 4 Nova Cinema and 14 Novasports pay television channels and an entertainment channel Nova Life.
-Since 2012 all Nova channels are available through CytaVision in Cyprus.
+Nova operates 4 Novacinema and 14 Novasports pay television channels and an entertainment channel Novalife.
+Nova channels are available in Cyprus through CytaVision, PrimeTel & Cablenet platforms.